All content at Paqmind is well organized so it's probably a good idea to begin from the learning units

 after that milestone.
 They are just appropriate units of separation for their own course types.

-Courses, lessons, challenges – everything at Paqmind is designed to be passed in a linear order.
+Courses, lessons, exercises – everything at Paqmind is designed to be passed in a linear order.

 Our content is intentionally and obligatory narrative.
 Fine-tuned learning sequences are